moonbuggy/docker-dnsmasq-updater/README.md

 mind, but should work with any device running _dnsmasq_ or using a hosts file.

 ## What It Does
--   Runs on the Docker host OR in a container
+-   Runs on the Docker host OR in a container OR anywhere (in manager mode)
 -   On load, scans all running containers for a `dnsmasq.updater.enable` label
 -   Optionally, on load, scans a specified Docker network for running containers
 -   After loading, monitors the Docker socket for containers starting/stopping and optionally connecting/disconnecting to a specified Docker network
 -   Finds any hostnames for containers meeting criteria
--   Writes a remote hosts file
+-   Writes a hosts file
--   Restarts a remote _dnsmasq_ server
+-   Restarts a _dnsmasq_ daemon

-Currently the updater is built for a standalone Docker host, generally only working with a single host IP (with the exception of `extra_hosts`).
+Currently the updater generally only works with a single host IP (with the exception of `extra_hosts`).
+If running in a Swarm, the services will need to be accessible through a frontend of some sort to expose them all on the same IP.

 ## Usage
 ```